Sustainable living

 Make sure you zip up and button all items to stop clothes getting snagged in the washing machine.
 Delicate washing bags will help keep your intimates extra safe.

-Skip the dryer, which can shrink clothes twice as fast as the washing line.
-Air drying your clothes helps extend their life, minimises wear and tear and reduces energy use.
-If you’re worried about colour fading, turn items inside out when hanging them in the sun to dry.
+Skip the dryer and try air drying.
+Hanging clothes in indirect sunlight can help you avoid unwanted shrinking, minimise wear and tear and reduce your energy bills.
+If you need the extra sun but worried about colour fading, turn items inside out when hanging them in the sun to dry.

 Mend and repair